Cost Efficient Fairness Audit Under Partial Feedback: Introduction

-In many real-world settings such as a bank disbursing loans using a classifier $f$, the class label $y$ indicating the loan repayment status is available only for applicants who are offered loans (\ie, when $f(x, a) = 1$).
-Thus, the historical data is biased or incomplete, whereas any new data exploration can be costly (e.g., random disbursal of loans has higher defaults).
+As a motivating real-world example, consider loan disbursement using a classifier $f$ for approval, where the class label $y$ indicating the loan repayment status is available only for applicants who are offered loans (\ie, when $f(x, a) = 1$).
+Thus, the historical data is biased or incomplete, whereas any new data exploration can be costly (e.g., random disbursal may have higher defaults).
 Previous work under this incomplete data model can be broadly categorized into two settings.
-First, learning fair classifiers from incomplete labeled data (along with unlabeled data) without actively acquiring the full set of labels \cite{lakkaraju2017selective, kallus2018residual, kilbertus2020fair, wei2021decision}.
+First, semi-supervised fair learning from incomplete labeled data and complete unlabeled data, without actively acquiring additional labels \cite{lakkaraju2017selective, kallus2018residual, kilbertus2020fair, wei2021decision}.
 Second, online fair classification with \emph{partial feedback}, where labels are revealed only for positively classified data points \cite{bechavod2019equal, keswani2024fair}.
-Complementary to these works, we study the fairness audit problem in the partial feedback setting under a novel cost model that incorporates both access to historically biased or incomplete data and the cost of acquiring additional labels to complete it.
+Complementary to these works, we study the fairness audit problem in the partial feedback setting under a novel cost model that incorporates both the access to historically biased or incomplete labeled data and the cost of acquiring additional labels on complete but unlabeled data.

-In the partial feedback setting, due to the unavailability of labels for negatively classified individuals ($f(x,a)=0$), any fairness audit algorithm must acquire these labels to complete the data and accurately estimate outcome-based fairness metrics such as equal opportunity and equalized odds on the true data distribution.
+In the partial feedback setting, due to unavailability of labels for negatively classified individuals ($f(x,a)=0$), any fairness audit algorithm must acquire these labels to complete the data and accurately estimate outcome-based fairness metrics such as equal opportunity and equalized odds on the true data distribution.
 Notably, in scenarios such as bank loan applications, granting a loan to a previously negatively classified individual may incur a cost if the individual fails to repay.
-This cost is not modeled in prior fairness audit work, which primarily focuses on hypothesis testing for a given unfairness tolerance \cite{kearns2018preventing, xue2020auditing}.
+This cost is not modeled in prior fairness audit work primarily focusing on hypothesis testing for a given unfairness tolerance \cite{kearns2018preventing, xue2020auditing}.